Beetroot and Sweet Potato Salad

 Beetroot and sweet potatoes add sweetness, texture, and gorgeous color to this salad.
 You can substitute butternut squash or acorn squash instead of sweet potatoes if you prefer.

+You can use any type of fresh salad greens you like in this recipe.
 Arugula adds a peppery flavor that balances the sweetness of the dressing and root vegetables nicely.
-You can substitute baby spinach or any other type of fresh raw greens you like.
+Baby spinach would work well too.

 How to make it